Peperomia Ginny (Peperomia clusiifolia) Indoor Care, Propagation, Problems and Solutions

 Place the leaf cuttings in a jar of clean plain water and change the water every 5-7 days.

 Position the set up in warm well-lit place until growth begins at the base of the cuttings leaf petiole.
-Allow enough time for substantial growth of the roots and new leaves.

 Transfer the rooted cuttings to individual pots and place in a warm, well-lit place.
 For a fuller plant, transfer several plants in one pot.

-The stem-tip cuttings root easily, therefore, there is no need for a rooting hormone.
-Take stem cuttings of about 4-5 inches length from a healthy Peperomia Ginny Plant and ensure each cutting has at least 2 sets of leaves.
+Take stem cuttings of about 4-5 inches length from a healthy plant and ensure each cutting has at least 2 sets of leaves.

 Insert the cuttings in moist rooting soil and place in warm shaded place.